GrantExec, a Euna Solutions® company

 Disability and Rehabilitation Research Projects (DRRP) Program: Burn Injury as A Lifelong Condition

-This funding opportunity provides financial support for research projects aimed at improving the long-term health and community participation of individuals living with burn injuries.
+This funding opportunity provides financial support for organizations to develop and implement innovative research models that improve the long-term management and care of individuals living with burn injuries.

 $700,000